lanyrd/mysql-postgresql-converter/README.md

 had, places indexes on all foreign keys, and presumes you're using Django for column typing purposes.

+For a more general approach have a look at pgloader <https://github.com/dimitri/pgloader>, which connects to a running MySQL instance and discovers the schema from the catalogs to then reproduce it in PostgreSQL with a default set of casting rules (that you can edit).
+[pgloader](https://github.com/dimitri/pgloader) supports migrating the schema and the data, converting data on the fly, and reproducing Not Null constraints, default values, primary and secondary indexes, foreign keys and comments.

 How to use
 ----------